 Salah prayer is defined in language as supplication or request, but in Sharia, it is an act of worship that includes specific actions, and the Muslim performs it five times a day, and it is an obligation on every Muslim, as well as one of the pillars of the Islamic religion.

 Also, salah in Islam has conditions that must be met in order for it to be completed in the fullest way and to be accepted.

 In the following, we will learn about these conditions in detail, as well as we will delve deeper into the provisions of prayer in Islam and what is related to it.

 What is The Meaning of Salah in Islam?

 Salah in Islam is an essential pillar of the Islamic religion, i.e. faith or Islam cannot be achieved without it.
-In the following, we will move on to the specific definition.

 In religious terminology, salah is defined as an act of worship to Allah Almighty, consisting of specific and well-known words and actions that begin with Takbir (saying Allahu Akbar) and end with Taslim (saying As-salaam alaikum wa rahmatullah).